About The Process Of Debt Collection Lawsuits

 - Do anything that violates the Fair Debt Collection Practices Act.

 - Use their position as an attorney to trick you.
 Look out for the trap in the courthouse.
 Lawyers acting as debt collectors in the courthouse sometimes will try to work out a deal with you beforehand.
 This may not be favorable to you.

 - They want a judgment against you more than anything.
 If they have that, then they are protected if you do not pay them on time or you fail in the payment plan you make.
 Make sure you read what you are signing and ask questions if you don’t understand.

 - You are entitled to your day in court too.
 Don’t be fooled into thinking that you are not allowed to go in front of the judge or that you would be unwise to talk to the judge.
 Judges are there to uphold the law.
 If you are not getting the answers to your questions from the lawyer you are against, ask to be in front of the judge.

 - Don’t sign anything without reading it.
 The lawyer may explain that the paper you have to sign is for your “payment agreement” but it might say only that.
 You may be signing a consent to have a judgment against you.

-- Lawyers, like debt collectors, are not allowed to make any misrepresentations to you.
-If they have done so, contact our office for a free consultation.
+Lawyers, like debt collectors, are not allowed to make any misrepresentations to you.
+If you believe they have done so, contact our office for a free consultation.